shoutem/shoutem.github.io/_posts/1-2-2-Theme.md

 Any styles defined in the theme will be merged with the default style, and theme rules will override the rules from the default style.
 The style that is sent to `connectStyle` shouldn't be created using the `StyleSheet.create`.
 Style sheet will be created by the `connectStyle` function at appropriate time.

 ## Initialize the style provider
 With those simple changes, we have a component that can receive styles from the outside.
-The only other thing that we need to do is to initialize the style provider in the app, so that theme styles are correctly distributed to components.
+The only thing left to do is to initialize the style provider within the app, so that theme styles are correctly distributed to components.
 To do this, we need to initialize the `StyleProvider` component, and render any customizable components within it:

 ```JavaScript
 import React, { Component } from 'react';